 If hate incidents are not reported, the bullies, bigots and thugs will feel their behaviour is totally acceptable and that they can continue to abuse people whenever they feel like it.

-Even if the incident isn’t investigated as a crime, it helps the police to build up a picture of where and these incidents are taking place.
+Even if an incident isn’t investigated as a crime, it helps the police to build up a picture of where these incidents are taking place.

 The important thing is to report any incident no matter how minor you think it is.